box/box-python-sdk-gen/docs/transfer.md

 file-level are transferred during the operation, the collaborations are deleted when the original user is deleted.

-This call will be performed synchronously which might lead to a slow response when the source user has a large number of items in all of its folders.
+If the user has a large number of items across all folders, the call will be run asynchronously.
+If the operation is not completed within 10 minutes, the user will receive a 200 OK response, and the operation will continue running.

 If the destination path has a metadata cascade policy attached to any of the parent folders, a metadata cascade operation will be kicked off